Withdrawal: What Doctors Don't KnowApr 22, 2021

 The bottom line is this.
 If people can be educated and expect the possibility of some of these withdrawal symptoms occurring, then the experience won’t seem nearly as frightening.
 Symptoms can then seem normal, in a sense, and temporary.
 And the person experiencing them can then get on with the process of enduring, understanding, coping, planning for the future, and moving forward.

-2. Withdrawal symptoms can be physical, mental, and emotional.
+2. Withdrawal symptoms can be physical, mental, and/or emotional.

 The complexity of the antidepressant withdrawal or benzodiazepine withdrawal experience can at first seem baffling to the person experiencing it, and therefore it stands to reason that your average doctor or psychiatrist (a person who might be book smart but not wise or thoughtful) might be confused.